A low-calorie and high-fiber vegan gelling agent, kanten is a flavorless seaweed used in traditional Japanese desserts.

 It’s flavorless and doesn’t have a salty flavor like other types of seaweed.
 Thus, it won’t alter the taste of other ingredients.

 The Japanese consider agar-agar and kanten different ingredients because they come from different algae.
-However, the two terms are often used interchangeably in recipes, and the difference is not that noticeable and thus can be substituted.
+However, the two terms are often used interchangeably in recipes (especially abroad).
+The difference is not noticeable, so you can substitute it without a problem.

-- Kanten: made of Gelidiales, red edible seaweed (テングサ・オゴノリ).
+- Kanten: made of Gelidiales, red edible seaweed (tengusa, テングサ・オゴノリ).

 - Semi-translucent and firm with less jiggle.